-PPC (Pay per click) marketing is the most common form of advertising on the Internet, but how well does it work when it comes to selling ebooks?
+PPC (Pay per click) marketing, or paid search, is the most common form of advertising on the Internet.
+But how well does it work when it comes to selling ebooks?

 The main players in PPC are of course Google, Facebook and more recently Twitter.
-There are many others, including Goodreads as well as the new Amazon KDP Select PPC service, which are both directly related to selling books.
+There are many others, including Goodreads as well as Amazon AMS service, which are both directly related to selling books.

-Without going into a long essay about the pros and cons of each service, because there is an awful lot already published online about each service, I will give a brief summary of my experience.
+I won’t go into a long essay about the pros and cons of each service.
+There is a lot already published online about each service.
+But I will give a brief summary of my experience.
 Before I start, however, know that using PPC is not cheap.

 Spend very carefully when using PPC advertising to sell ebooks.

-For ebooks, however, they are so cheap that if you pay $0.45 per click, it means that making a return on ebooks priced between $0.99 and $2.99 is highly improbable.
+Ebooks are a cheap product.
+If you pay $0.45 per click, it means that making a return on ebooks priced between $0.99 and $2.99 is highly improbable.
 But there is still a good use for Facebook ads, which I’ll explain later in this post.